Isabella-Mitchell/lonely-house/docs/TESTING.md

 ### Datepicker not matching JSON with Javascript due to differences in date and month format

-* Dates with single digits for date or month where not being greyed out on the datepicker.
+* Dates with single digits for date or month were not being greyed out on the datepicker.
 This is because the logic that made the date disabled was generating dates as 1-1-24, whereas the JSON was providing dates in 01-01-24 format.

 * I noticed this, identified the problem by thinking through the logic and console logging to confirm that this was the issue.